pnp/blog/content/post/viva-connections-toolkit-vscode-general-intro/index.md

 Who wants to start from scratch if you may kick off a new solution based on an SPFx web part or extension, ACE sample, or ACE scenario?
 And you may do that without leaving the VS Code 🚀.
 The extension provides samples galleries that are populated with the awesome work done by the [PnP Community](https://pnp.github.io/) 🤩.
 You may browse and pick the sample you are interested in and create a new project based on it, all without the need to leave the context of your work and with a single click.

-Check out how easy it is to create a new project based on a web part sample.
+Check out how easy it is to create a new project based on a web part sample 👇.

 ![create new project based on SPFx web part sample](images/create-base-on-spfx-webpart.gif)